belle2/basf2/online_book/basf2/first_steering_file.rst

 find those with discriminating power between signal and background.
 The most basic information are the kinematic properties like the energy and the momentum (and its components).
 In basf2 collections of variables for several topics are prepared.
+You can find the information in the :ref:`analysis/doc/Variables:Collections and Lists` section of the documentation.

 .. admonition:: Exercise
     :class: exercise stacked

     Find out to which variable collections the two variables belong that we added to the ntuple so far.

-.. admonition:: Hint
-    :class: toggle xhint stacked

-    You can find the information in the :ref:`analysis/doc/Variables:Collections and Lists` section of the
-    documentation.

 .. admonition:: Solution
     :class: toggle solution